kyma-project/eventing-manager/README.md

 ### Remove Eventing Manager from the cluster

-1. To undeploy the controller from the cluster, run:
+1. To undeploy the Eventing Manager from the cluster, run:

    ```sh
    make undeploy